The Penrose-Strawbridge Farm at Graeme Park

 The US Navy had taken over the nearby Pitcairn Field, swallowing up the village of Davis Grove and most of the neighboring Hallowell Farm in the 1940s and after World War II expanded the base and extended the runway to accommodate jets.
 The Strawbridges gave up some land for this expansion and were afraid of the base encroaching on the historic Keith House - which they and the Penroses had preserved.

-The Strawbridges donated the portion of the estate now known as Graeme Park to the Commonwealth of Pennsylvania in 1957 to guarantee its preservation.
+The Strawbridges sold (for $1) the portion of the estate now known as Graeme Park to the Commonwealth of Pennsylvania in 1957 to guarantee its preservation.
 Mr. Strawbridge passed away in 1969.
-Mrs. Strawbridge, in 1987, sold the remaining 102 acres to the National Lands Trust for $1.00 in an effort to preserve the farm and the surrounding land.
-This agreement allowed Mrs. Strawbridge to live in the house for as long as she liked, and she continued to call the farm home until she died in 1996.
+Mrs. Strawbridge, in 1987, sold a half-interest (the other half to be transferred upon her death) in the remaining 102 acres to the National Lands Trust for $1.00 in an effort to preserve the farm and the surrounding land.
+This agreement allowed Mrs. Strawbridge to live in the house for as long as she liked, and she continued to call the farm home until she died on November 16, 1996.
 The Natural Lands Trust was not interested in maintaining or restoring the buildings, but Horsham Township was - so on January 8,1997 the Township purchased the Penrose-Strawbridge farm from the Natural Lands Trust, with the stipulation that the property be used for open space and will not be used for further development of the Township.
-Horsham Township, in 2003, entered into a lease for 10 acres of this property including the buildings to a joint venture of HPHA and HPPI for the purpose of restoration
+Horsham Township, in 2003, entered into a 25 year lease for 10 acres of this property including the buildings with HPHA for the purpose of restoration

-The independent movie Apparition was filmed on location at the Penrose Strawbridge House for about 3 weeks in June 2013.
+The independent movie Apparition (originally titled "Remorse") was filmed on location at the Penrose Strawbridge House for 6 weeks in June 2013.
 About 85% of the story is set at the farmhouse with the rest in the Horsham/Hatboro area including Mann Road and at Village Hardware in Hatboro.
 The film has been available on Amazon Prime and on DVD.

 The farm has also been used for a set for a film by students from Drexel University.